It’s time for the ultimate showdown!

 Magic Kingdom and Epcot both have their charm.
 Magic Kingdom has the quintessential Cinderella’s Castle and Main Street USA, two must-sees for any Disney-loving prince or princess.
 Not to mention, Magic Kingdom also has the iconic fireworks and laser show each night.

 On the other hand, Epcot takes you on a trip around the world, feasting on local fare and emerging yourself into different cultures.
 Epcot also has the Spaceship Earth ride, a classic symbol of Disney Parks and the future!
-Epcot’s Future World is going through a massive refurbishment through 2020-2022, so keep your eyes peeled for more information about that!
+Epcot’s Future World was going through a massive refurbishment through 2020-2022, so keep your eyes peeled for more awesome updates.

 Both parks have rides, restaurants, and entertainment.
 So, which park comes out on top?